weakphish/WeakVim/README.md

 - `plugins.lua`: Declares my plugins for packer.
 - `telescope-config.lua`: Configuration for `telescope` plugin.

+## Telescope usage
+You may notice that the bindings are split by being defined in the LSP setup and in the Telescope configuration, accomplishing similar things.
+My goal was to make any sort of 'menu' items, i.e. actions that would require a selection or show a list like `show symbol references` be handled by Telescope, whereas simple motions like `go to definition` being handled in the LSP declaration.
+This differentiation lets Telescope be the main provider for nice looking menus rather than the status bar while keeping unchanged commands in the LSP configuration (i.e. `go to definition` which can be done through Telescope or the LSP plugin).

 # Default Bindings
 Most bindings use the default leader key, SPC.
 A major key in selecting bindings was to try and keep them mnemonic.